elboza/force-lang/README.md

 a:unshift     \ ( a x -- a )
 a:each        \ ( a f -- )
 await         \ ( p -- x )
+os:argv       \ ( -- a )
+os:parse-args \ ( -- o )
 ```
+## functions descriptions

+### handle \ ( e -- )
+This function is called every time there is an error object on top of the stack.
+You can override this function with you own to provide a custom error handling.
+This can be permanent or temporary (by deleting the latest definition with `'handle' G:delete`).
+The first thing that your custom handler function should do is to remove the error object from the TOS.
+This can be done by eighter removing it (`drop` or print `.`) or by adding another item on top of it (in case you want to preserve it for future use).

+### throw \ ( s -- ) or ( o -- )
+This function throws an error object on TOS and will trigger the current `handle` function.
+you can throw a string or an object.

+### G:delete \ ( s -- )
+This function removes the latest definition of the wors from the dictionary list restoring the previous definition if present.